Cardiovascular Technologist Training Program Details

 AIMS Education has clinical affiliations with numerous healthcare facilities throughout New Jersey and the surrounding areas.
 Students will be placed at one or more of these affiliated sites and must complete their clinical hours based on the schedule provided by the school.
 Internship schedules are based on the availability of clinical sites.
 All students (Day and Evening) must be prepared to complete their internship during normal business hours (Monday through Friday).
 The majority of clinical sites do not allow students to complete clinical hours in the evening or on the weekend.

-Employment of Cardiovascular Sonographers is expected to grow faster than average over the next decade.
-Growth will occur as the population ages because older people have a higher incidence of heart related problems.
-Employment may be secured with this certification at physicians’ clinics, free standing outpatient facilities, nursing homes, or hospitals.
+Employment of cardiovascular sonographers is expected to grow faster than average over the next decade.
+Growth in this field is expected to occur as the population ages.
+Aging populations typically have a higher incidence of heart related problems.
+The majority of employment opportunities for cardiovascular sonographers exist in hospitals, imaging centers, and physicians’ clinics.

 Certification/Registry Exam Eligibility

 All students enrolled in the Cardiovascular Technologist program, who complete 800 clinical hours in the Adult Echocardiography concentration, will be eligible to take the Non-Invasive/Echocardiography registry examination offered by Cardiovascular Credentialing International (CCI).

 AIMS graduates will be eligible for the Non-Invasive/Echocardiography examination under the RCS 5 Prerequisite.
 Graduates who pass the exam will earn the Registered Cardiac Sonographer (RCS) credential.

 Eligibility requirements for the RCS credential are solely determined by CCI, and are subject to change at any time.
 CCI is an independent organization.
 AIMS does not guarantee certification/registry exam eligibility.